ryankaplan/autodiff.js/README.md

 ## Performance

-autodiff.js is way faster than symbolic differentiation for most equations. x ^ (x ^ 2 + 1) takes a really long time to compute the derivative of symbolicly (trying to compute its 30th derivative symbolicly on a popular math computation website times out).
+autodiff.js is way faster than symbolic differentiation for most equations.
+For example `x ^ (x ^ 2 + 1)` takes a really long time to compute the derivative of symbolicly (trying to compute its 30th derivative symbolicly on a popular math computation website times out).
 But autodiff.js computes its 100th derivative 27000 times per second.